|

 was built around 1776 to divert

 right the head of the canal is in the upper right corner.
-The dam was re-covered and there is a picnic table over it now. |
+The dam was re-covered and there was a picnic table over it for many years afterwards. |

 |